Trnovo, Federation of Bosnia and Herzegovina

-Trnovo (Трново) is a town and municipality located in Sarajevo Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Trnovo is a town and municipality located in Sarajevo Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 As of 2013, the municipality had a population of 1,502 inhabitants.
 The town itself had a total population of 1,023, with 956 of them living in the Republika Srpska part and 67 in the Federation part.

 It is located 30 kilometers southeast of the city of Sarajevo.
 As a result of the 1995 Dayton Agreement, the municipality was divided between the Federation of Bosnia and Herzegovina and Republika Srpska (Trnovo, RS).

 Settlements

 Aside from the town of Trnovo, the municipality include the following settlements: